-What Does it Take to Be an Electro-Mechanical Technician?
+What is an Electro-Mechanical Technician?

-Life As an Electro-Mechanical Technician
+A Day in the Life of an Electro-Mechanical Technician

 - Prepare written documentation of electromechanical test results.

-What Every Electro-Mechanical Technician Should Know
+Things an Electro-Mechanical Technician Should Know How to Do

 Operation Monitoring: Watching gauges, dials, or other indicators to make sure a machine is working properly.